BATTERY MONITORING RELAY

 SETTING UP THE VOLTAGE MONITORING RELAY

-Before placing the BE48 MONITORING RELAY into your system, you are required to set up the adjustable parameters.
+Before placing the BE48 MONITORING RELAY into your system, set up the adjustable parameters.
 Factory defaults set the BE48 in 'NON-OPERATIVE' mode.
-This means that when you apply the DC supply, you will not get output relays functionality.

 PRELIMINARY OPERATIONS

-We provide free of charge software that allows you to set up the relay.
+We provide free-of-charge software that allows you to set up the relay.
 You will obtain the link to the software after you purchase a BE48 relay.
-The Be48 monitoring relay is supplied with a 1-meter long USB cable fitted with USB TYPE ‘A’ on one side, suitable for a computer, and a UBS TYPE ‘B’ suitable for Be48 on the other side.
-See the picture.
+The Be48 monitoring relay is supplied with a 1-meter-long USB cable fitted with USB TYPE ‘A’ on one side.
+The Be48 side features a USB TYPE ‘B’ connector.

 !!
 CAUTION !!